Magellan Explorer · 8-Day Antarctica Fly-Cruise, Nov 30, 2026

 The program ends according to the final flight, transfer and hotel arrangements.
 Onward travel should allow for the operator's advised buffer because Antarctic flights are weather dependent.

-Daily arrangements are subject to Antarctica21's final departure documents, weather, sea state, ice, airport operations, flight operations, environmental rules and expedition-team decisions.
+Daily arrangements are subject to Antarctica21's final voyage documents, weather, sea state, ice, airport operations, flight operations, environmental rules and expedition-team decisions.

 Magellan Explorer